 - Track your debt balance over time

-I’m using Credit Sesame to monitor my progress towards meeting my 2018 goal of paying off $4,000 in credit card debt.
+I’m using Credit Sesame to track my progress towards meeting my goal of paying off all of my credit card debt by 2020.
 I can see my total credit card debt in one place (it is currently $5,172) and see a graph of how the balance is changing over time.

-Since I can see the balance on all of my accounts on one page, I can make a plan for which to pay off first.
-You can even enter the APR for each card to help with this process.
+Since I can see the balance on all of my credit card accounts on one page, I can make a plan for which to pay off first.

 You’ll get email notifications when something changes on your credit report, such as a new account being opened or paying off the balance on a card.
 This gives me peace of mind that nothing is happening to my credit that I don’t know about.